WAT KUTI 2 (วัดกุฏิ)

 rebellion however was suppressed.

-yayap boats in to assist the government in the war.
-On arrival they anchored
+hundred yayap boats in to assist the government in the war.
+On arrival they

-moved in to anchor at the Chai Gate.
+day they moved in to anchor at the Chai Gate."

 The site is not indicated on a